Asymptotic optimality of degree-greedy discovering of independent sets in Configuration Model graphs: Proofs

 Then, at each time $t \geq 0$ the state of the process will be described by the infinite dimensional vector $(U_t^{(n)},B_t^{(n)},\mu_t^{(n)}(0),\mu_t^{(n)}(1),...)$.
-The process in question will evolve as follows: at each time $t \geq 0$ every free blocked half-edge will have an exponential clock with rate $U_t^{(n)}/B_t^{(n)}$ (and, when $B_t^{(n)}=0$, we define the transition rate as $0$).
+The process in question will evolve as follows: at each time $t \geq 0$ every unmatched blocked half-edge will have an exponential clock with rate $U_t^{(n)}/B_t^{(n)}$ (and, when $B_t^{(n)}=0$, we define the transition rate as $0$).
 When one of the clocks of some of this half-edges rings, it is uniformly matched to another free half-edge and the edge formed is removed from the graph.
-The process will go on until there are no more free blocked half-edges to pair.
-Because it is defined by well-behaved transition rates, it is direct that the resulting process is Markovian. \\\\ \emph{(ii) Hydrodynamic limit of the second phase:} here we will establish the convergence of the process asociated to the second phase of the dynamics towards the solutions of a set of differential equations.
-As before, we will first find the drifts associated to each one of the coordinates of the state vector:
+The process will go on until there are no more free blocked half-edges to be paired.
+Because it is defined by well-behaved transition rates, it is straightforward that the resulting process is Markovian. \\\\ \emph{(ii) Hydrodynamic limit of the second phase:} here we establish the convergence of the process associated to the second phase of the dynamics towards the solutions of a set of differential equations.
+As before, we first find the drifts associated to each one of the coordinates of the state vector: